Action plan on prompt payment in the construction industry

 Bill S-224 was introduced to Senate in April 2016, Senate Committee hearings occurred in February 2017.
 The bill passed third reading in the Senate in May 2017 and is awaiting to be referred to the House of Commons for consideration.

-Status: Public Services and Procurement Canada announced that a third party expert was commissioned to lead a national industry engagement initiative to explore the concept of a federal legislation on prompt payment.
+Status: In progress.
+Public Services and Procurement Canada announced that a third party expert was commissioned to lead a national industry engagement initiative to explore the concept of a federal legislation on prompt payment.
 A recommendations report, based on industry feedback will be presented to the federal government for consideration and development of an effective legislative solution.

 Additional initiatives led by Public Services and Procurement Canada